LLC OPERATING AGREEMENT

 INDEMNIFICATION AND LIMITATION OF LIABILITY

-To the fullest extent permitted by 6 Del.
-C. § 18-108 and analogous provisions of the formation state LLC Act, the Company shall indemnify, defend, and hold harmless each Member and the Manager, and their respective heirs, executors, administrators, successors, and assigns (each, an "Indemnified Party"), from and against any loss, damage, liability, cost, and expense (including reasonable attorneys' fees and court costs) actually and reasonably incurred by such Indemnified Party in connection with any claim, demand, action, or proceeding arising out of or relating to any act or omission performed or omitted by such Indemnified Party in good faith on behalf of the Company within the scope of their authority under this Agreement, except to the extent that such loss, damage, or liability arises from: (i) fraud; (ii) gross negligence; (iii) willful misconduct; (iv) a material breach of this Agreement or of the implied contractual covenant of good faith and fair dealing (which may not be eliminated under 6 Del.
-C. § 18-1101(c)); or (v) any transaction from which the Indemnified Party derived an improper personal benefit.
-No Member shall be personally liable for any debts, obligations, or liabilities of the Company solely by reason of being a Member, consistent with 6 Del.
-C. § 18-303(a).
-The Company shall maintain adequate insurance coverage, including general liability and errors and omissions insurance, as reasonably determined by the Manager or Members.
+To the fullest extent permitted by the Delaware LLC Act (and, where applicable, 6 Del.
+C. §18-108 for Delaware LLCs), the Company shall indemnify, defend, and hold harmless each Member and the Manager, and their respective heirs, executors, administrators, successors, and assigns (each, an "Indemnified Party"), from and against any loss, damage, liability, cost, and expense (including reasonable attorneys' fees and court costs) actually and reasonably incurred by such Indemnified Party in connection with any claim, demand, action, or proceeding arising out of or relating to any act or omission performed or omitted by such Indemnified Party in good faith on behalf of the Company within the scope of their authority under this Agreement, except to the extent that such loss, damage, or liability arises from: (i) fraud; (ii) gross negligence; (iii) willful misconduct; (iv) a material breach of this Agreement or of the implied contractual covenant of good faith and fair dealing; or (v) any transaction from which the Indemnified Party derived an improper personal benefit.
+No Member shall be personally liable for any debts, obligations, or liabilities of the Company solely by reason of being a Member.

 NON-COMPETE AND NON-SOLICITATION